 BUY LINK (affiliate link – it won’t cost you anything but I get a penny or two if you buy something)

+A friend of mine sent me a copy of this book because she was so sure I’d love it.
+She was right.
 Elizabeth Zott is a scientist – a chemist- and a good one.
 But sexism in the science community and general nastiness towards her because of her beauty force her out of science and she ends up bringing up her daughter alone.
 Then she is offered a job as host for a TV cooking show…